FoxWithAShotgun/RimWorld-ReviaRaceMod/README.md

 # RimWorld-ReviaRaceMod
+Temporary and limited 1.4 update until FoxWithAShotgun updates the mod Not tested much beyond embark. known issues:
+-Misses baby foxgirls.
+We all want floofy baby foxes...
+-Randomizes 1-9 tails at character creation (instead of 1 or 2 or so) -??
+Who knows!
+But hey, homicidal foxgirls!
+Right?

 An alien race mod for bloodthirsty foxgirls.

 Revia grow stronger with the more humanlike kills they get, which also increases the number of tails they possess.
 A Revia with no kills to her name is slightly weaker than a baseline human, while those with hundreds to their name and a full set of nine tails is incredibly dangerous and durable.
 Their lifespan is slightly longer than a human's, though their bloodthirsty nature usually means that they often meet a violent end before they die a natural death.
 Their society holds a dark god in the highest regard, performing daily sacrifices in the name of a certain deity that sits upon a throne of bleached skulls.